jerrykuo7727/fibonacci/README.md

 # Fibonacci
-Method to calculate Fibonacci number with both iteration and recursion.
+A method to calculate Fibonacci number with both iteration and recursion.